 - The caller’s own currently active CmdSet.

-- CmdSets defined on the current player, if caller is a puppeted object.
+- CmdSets defined on the current account, if caller is a puppeted object.

 - CmdSets defined on the Session itself.

 - The active CmdSets of eventual objects in the same location (if any).
 This includes commands on Exits.

 - Sets of dynamically created System commands representing available Communications.

 - All !CmdSets of the same priority are merged together in groups.
 Grouping avoids order-dependent issues of merging multiple same-prio sets onto lower ones.

 - All the grouped CmdSets are merged in reverse priority into one combined CmdSet according to each set’s merge rules.

 - Evennia’s command parser takes the merged cmdset and matches each of its commands (using its key and aliases) against the beginning of the string entered by caller.
 This produces a set of candidates.